Donald954732/INST_0060_datastore/README.md

 ## Usage

-To run the experiment use the following structure: python model_comparison.py <file.csv> <target_value> <model> <column_to_drop>
+To run the experiment use the following syntax on your machine's terminal: python model_comparison.py <file.csv> <target_value> <model> <column_to_drop>

 The experiment value options are: